Gothic Quarter

 If you're asking yourself where to stay in Barcelona, we'd say the Gothic Quarter is the most interesting places to stay and visit in the city.

-The heart of the Barcelona Old City
+The heart of Barcelona's Old City

 In fact, many areas are for pedestrians only and built like a labyrinth of winding streets and charming, hidden squares.

-Some of the buildings were built from scratch in gothic style during the early decades of the 20th century up until the mid 1960's.
+Some of the buildings were built from scratch in gothic style during the early decades of the 20th century up until the mid 1960's.[/heading]

-Places to see in the Gothic Quarter
+What to see & do in the Gothic Quarter

 Plaça del Rei